Skip to main content

 Why your dinner might matter for tonight’s sleep

-A new preprint from researchers in Israel and the UAE suggests that your food choices today can change your sleep stages and nighttime heart rate tonight.
-The work is early and not yet peer-reviewed, but it offers a rare, detailed look at real-world eating and sleep.
+A new preprint from researchers in Israel and the UAE suggests that today’s food choices can nudge your sleep stages and nighttime heart rate tonight.
+The work is still early and not yet peer-reviewed, but it gives a rare, close-up look at real eating and real sleep.

 “We wanted to see how day-to-day changes in diet show up in objective sleep data, not just in how people feel,” says lead author Mariya Shkolnik.